bgriessbach/driftrock_api/README.md

 Navigate to the root folder of this app.
 Run "python3 unit_test.py" .
 Two functions are tested in isolation with predetermined datasets.
-Each test has the same 3 premisses for comparibility:
+Each test has the same 3 checks:
 1. Outcome if input data is empty
 2. Outcome with small input dataset.
 3. Outcome with inconclusive dataset (Not just 1 item as solution).